SCOPE OF THIS CHAPTER

 5. Contribution of Agencies Involved with the Child and Family

-It is possible that professionals have different experiences of the child and family or significant information relating to the family history and functioning, and understanding this information will actively contribute to the understanding of the child / family.
+It is possible that professionals have different experiences of the child and family and understanding these differences will actively contribute to the understanding of the child / family.

 The professionals should be involved from the outset and through the agreed, regular process of review.